François de Créquy: Career

 The first half of the 17th century in France was a period of intense internal and external conflict.
 A series of Huguenot rebellions broke out in the 1620s, while French support for the Dutch rebellion against Habsburg Spain led to the Franco-Spanish War (1635–1659).
 The internal tensions that resulted culminated in 1648 with the Fronde, a struggle for control between regional magnates like Condé, and a Court party headed by Anne of Austria, mother of the 8 year old Louis XIV, and Cardinal Mazarin.
 It was largely suppressed by 1652, but the war with Spain continued.

 Like his elder brother, de Créquy supported the Royalists during the Fronde and by 1658 he was a Lieutenant-General.
 He commanded the French right under Turenne at The Dunes in June, a decisive victory that led to the 1659 Treaty of the Pyrenees.
 Shortly afterwards, de Créquy purchased the Chateau of Marines, adding formal gardens by André Le Nôtre, the leading landscape designer of the period; it remained in the family until 1714 and was painted by Paul Cézanne in 1890.

 In September 1667 during the War of Devolution, a French army captured the strategic town of Lille; the Spanish relief force arrived too late and Turenne detached cavalry under Bellefonds and de Créquy to cut off their retreat.
-Supported by Humières, they inflicted nearly 2,000 casualties and in the excitement of victory, Louis impulsively promoted all three Marshal of France.
+Supported by Humières, they inflicted nearly 2,000 casualties and in the excitement of victory, Louis impulsively promoted all three to Marshals of France.
 Despite capturing large areas of the Spanish Netherlands, a Dutch-led coalition forced France to return most of their gains in the Treaty of Aix-la-Chapelle (1668) and Louis began plans to attack the Republic directly.

 As part of this process, de Créquy commanded an army that occupied the strategic Duchy of Lorraine in August 1670.
 By early 1672, French preparations were complete but the problems caused by Louis' promotions now became apparent.
 Since Marshals were subordinate only to the king, they could not serve under another and as their numbers were always greater than the positions available, it led to bitter arguments over status.
 When Turenne was appointed commander of the invasion force in April 1672, Bellefonds, Humières and de Créquy refused to serve under him; all three were sentenced to internal exile and de Créquy retired to Marines.